A quick overview of the ACT structure:

 Each correct answer on the ACT gets you a raw point, and there is no penalty for wrong answers.
 A scaled score ranging from 1-36 is computed for each test on the basis of the raw score secured in that test.
 Scores from the four multiple choice tests – English, Math, Reading, and Science- are then averaged to generate a composite score on a scale of 1–36.

-The Writing test score awarded on a scale of 1–36 doesn’t affect the composite score.
-Every Essay is also awarded four writing domain scores (Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions) -- each scored on a scale of 2-12.
+The Writing test score is awarded on a scale of 2–12, and it doesn’t affect the composite score.
+Every Essay is also awarded four writing domain scores (Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions) — each scored on a scale of 2-12.
 The Writing domain scores that range from 2 to 12 are the sums of the scores awarded by two readers on a scale of 1–6 for each domain.
-The essay score is also combined with the English score to produce a separate English Language Arts (ELA) score on a scale of 1–36.
+The essay score is also combined with the English score and the Reading score to produce a separate English Language Arts (ELA) score on a scale of 1–36.

-The ACT also provides a STEM Score and seven different Sub-scores.
+The ACT also provides a STEM Score and a range of sub-scores tor each of the four subject scores.

 ACT English test